Campus Recreation

 Difficulty rating: 3

-• Notes: The start to this trail is relatively flat and easy going.
-After a few sandy washes, hikers will come across a paved road, follow the signs to the right where the trail becomes more technical and rockier.
-Follow the signs and markers up the too the top for a view that’s worth the climb.
-As always, pack lots of water and sun protection!
+This trail starts flat and easygoing.
+After a few sandy washes, you will come across a paved road.
+Follow the signs to the right where the trail becomes more technical and rockier.
+Keep going to the top for a view that’s worth the climb.
+As always, pack lots of water and sun protection.

 Javelina Canyon and Ridgeline Loop Trail